-In this series of studies on The Church, we have determined that Jesus is the Head of the Church which is His body and looked at how He said that He would build it, based on Peter's revelation of who He was.
+In our series of studies on The Church, we state that Jesus is the Head of the Church which is His body and looked at how He said that He would build it, based on Peter’s revelation of who He was.
+It is not based on any other thing.
+It is also based on personal relationship.
+Jesus qualified that by asking them what they persponally believed.

 I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.